 Start leaving your dog alone for short periods, gradually increasing your time away.
 A five-minute separation is a good start.
 Then extend the time to 20 minutes; then an hour.
 Each time you return, reward your good little ‘watchdog’ with his favourite treat and TLC, if he’s been lying quietly.
 Continue to spend longer and longer times away, until you can leave your canine companion for a full eight hours – without a hitch.

-Now, if you’re already working an eight-hour day and your schedule’s a bit inflexible, consider bring a walker to give your dog a mid-day break.
-That way, you’ve got his separation anxiety licked.
+Now, if you’re already working an eight-hour day and your schedule’s a bit inflexible, consider a walker to give your dog a mid-day break, or, look into a doggy daycare.

 Workday getting in the way of training?

 If your workday is really dogging your pet’s separation anxiety training, try practicing on the weekend, instead.

 For example, start off your Saturday as though it were a workday.
 Leave your Labrador for five minutes, then return to the house, following the relevant steps above.
 Take lots of breathers for an hour to calm your companion.
 Once he’s roolly relaxed, simply head out again for a longer period.